 In my mind’s eye, I see an image of the sun’s rays rising to meet a masiff.
 Hungry shafts of dawn-light falling on granite blades of mountain and moss.
 I too am eager to set foot and boot and bone on it and in it, to set my senses on nature.
 It is in nature that I feel truly hushed, seen, found and grounded.

-Like the solid timeless rocks of mountainscapes which resist erosion so well, so too can we, by being in nature, resist the ever increasing pace and force of modern life which so often seems to leave us wanting & for those with a disability frequently discriminates against.
+Like the solid timeless rocks of mountainscapes which resist erosion so well, so too can we, by being in nature, resist the ever-increasing pace and force of modern life which so often seems to leave us wanting and for those with a disability frequently discriminates against.
 Yet an illness or disability does not have to separate us from our inheritance.

 Fast forward a few years and with some luck, lots of hard work and perseverance I healed from that illness and spent 3 lovely years walking locally, wild swimming and easing back into the world.
-Yet after planning (to attempt) a long distance hike I’ve found myself again diagnosed with another painful chronic illness – none of us has a monopoly on health I angrily told myself.
-So now I find I’m falling back on my occupational therapy training (not to be confused with occupational health) adapting activities, grading, finding a way to incorporate my meaningful occupation of walking in nature, into my current circumstance and with some mindfulness, creativity and patience, like John Muir counselled, I am able to make sure a few of the paths I take in life are dirt.
+Yet after planning (to attempt) a long-distance hike I’ve found myself again diagnosed with another painful chronic illness – none of us has a monopoly on health I angrily told myself.
+So now I find I’m falling back on my occupational therapy training adapting activities, grading them, finding a way to incorporate my meaningful occupation of walking in nature, into my current circumstance and with some mindfulness, creativity, and patience, like John Muir counseled, I am able to make sure a few of the paths I take in life are dirt.

 Claire Marsden @occulife

 I’m a qualified occupational therapist with a passion for nature, mindfulness, and well-being.
 I have a painful chronic illness that I’m learning to navigate life with, my second after recovering from a previous illness three years ago.
 I guess I’m a bit of an expert at living life with ill-health!
 I hope my thoughts will be of some use to people on their own journeys to well-being.